kokosnotfound/Label-Generator/README.md

 ## Getting Started

-To start using the Chemical Label Generator, you have two options:
+To start using the Chemistry Label Generator, you have two options:

 ### Option 1: Local Usage
 1. Clone this repository to your local machine.